Inkala/contacts-app/README.md

 For this test I chose to use [React](https://reactjs.org/) for it is the JavaScript tool in which I have more knowledge and experience.

-I used [Redux](https://redux.js.org/) because having a global state can be really usefull when handling data that should be available and modified by more than one component and because I believe it is the tool that is used used with [React](https://reactjs.org/) most often.
+I used [Redux](https://redux.js.org/) because having a global state can be really useful when handling data that should be available and modified by more than one component and because I believe it is the tool that is used used with [React](https://reactjs.org/) most often.

-At the beginning I added the React Router, but removed it later for the view never switches the component and the changes you see are only comming from the state and props.
+At the beginning I added the React Router, but removed it later for the view never switches the component and the changes you see are only coming from the state and props.

-For getching the information from the URL I used [axios](https://github.com/axios/axios).
+For fetching the information from the URL I used [axios](https://github.com/axios/axios).

 ### Success